-Scott E. Harrington, Ph.D. (http://www.scottharringtonphd.com/) is the Alan B. Miller Professor in the Health Care Management and Insurance and Risk Management departments at the Wharton School, University of Pennsylvania.
-He is an adjunct scholar for health policy at the American Enterprise Institute.
+Scott E. Harrington, Ph.D. (http://www.scottharringtonphd.com/) is the Alan B. Miller Professor and chair of the Health Care Management Department with a secondary appointment in Business Economics and Public Policy.
+He is also a Senior Fellow with the Leonard Davis Institute for Health Economics and an Adjunct Scholar for health policy at the American Enterprise Institute.
 A former President of both the American Risk and Insurance Association and the Risk Theory Society, he is a Co-Editor of the Journal of Risk and Insurance and has published widely on the economics and regulation of insurance.
-A frequent speaker on insurance markets, regulation, and public policy, he has conducted research, consulted, or served as an expert for many organizations.
-He has testified before the U.S. House and Senate and before numerous U.S. state legislative and administrative committees.
-He currently teaches classes on health care financial management, health policy, and healthcare econometrics.
+A frequent speaker on health insurance reform and insurance markets and regulation, he has conducted research, consulted, or served as an expert for many organizations.
+He has testified before the U.S. House and Senate on insurance regulation, including testimony on Affordable Care Act rate review and Consumer Operated and Oriented Plans and whether insurance poses systemic risk.
+His recent policy research has focused on the ACA’s impact on health insurance markets and on insurance financial regulatory issues.
+He teaches courses on health care finance and the U.S. health care system.

 Guy David and Scott E. Harrington (2010), Population Density and Racial Differences in the Performance of Emergency Medical Services, Journal of Health Economics, July 2010, Vol. 29(4), pp 603-615.
 10.1016/j.jhealeco.2010.03.004